-Our Board of Directors is led by a Chairman who is appointed by the directors.
-Both independent and non-independent directors are eligible for appointment as the Chairman.
-The Chairman presides at all meetings of our stockholders and of our Board of Directors.
-The Chairman performs such other duties and exercises such powers as from time to time shall be prescribed in our Bylaws or by our Board of Directors.
-Our Board of Directors has appointed Mr. Taylor to serve as our Chairman.
+Our Board of Directors is led by a Chairperson who is appointed by the directors.
+Both independent and non-independent directors are eligible for appointment as the Chairperson.
+The Chairperson presides at all meetings of our stockholders and of our Board of Directors.
+The Chairperson performs such other duties and exercises such powers as from time to time shall be prescribed in our Bylaws or by our Board of Directors.
+Our Board of Directors has appointed Mr. Kasnet, an independent director, to serve as our Chairperson.